mrkmgl/forecast-forex-lstm/README.md

-# Simple Model to Forecast Forex
+# Simple LSTM Model to Forecast Forex

 The model forecasts the next hour looking back at the previous 5 hours of trading through a combination of technical analysis and pattern identification.